 Credit risk is the risk that counterparty will default or not meet its obligations to the Group on a timely basis leading to financial losses to the Group.
-As at 31 December 2016 and 2015, the maximum exposure of credit risk was represented by the total carrying amounts of cash and cash equivalents, short-term bank deposits and other receivables.
-The Group's cash and cash equivalents, and short-term bank deposits are placed primarily with international banks operating in Ukraine and on accounts opened outside of Ukraine.
+As at 31 December 2017 and 2016, the maximum exposure of credit risk was represented by the total carrying amounts of cash and cash equivalents and other receivables.
+The Group's cash and cash equivalents are placed primarily with state owned banks in Ukraine and on accounts opened outside of Ukraine.
 The Group manages its credit risk by selecting banks only with adequate credit ratings and by conducting consistent monitoring of their financial position and performance.